Sep. 30, 2023

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Prosopagnosia (also known as face blindness or facial agnosia) is a neurological disorder characterized by the inability to recognize faces.
+Prosopagnosia (also known as face blindness or facial agnosia) is a neurologic disorder characterized by the inability to recognize faces.
 The term comes from the Greek words for “face” and “lack of knowledge.”

 Depending upon the degree of impairment, some people with prosopagnosia may only have difficulty recognizing familiar faces, while others will be unable to discriminate between unknown faces.
 Other people may not be able to distinguish a face as being different from an object.
 Some people are unable to recognize their own faces.